The World of Ice & Fire

 A few sample chapters were released in the months prior to the release of the book:

 - Sample Chapter: The Ten Thousand Ships

-- Sample Chapter: a selected part of the chapter detailing the history of the Vale, released in the official A World of Ice and Fire app.
+- Sample Chapter: a selected part of the chapter detailing the history of the Vale, released in the official app, A World of Ice and Fire.
 This sample is available in the free version of the app.

-The english versions of The World of Ice and fire are available in two different versions: the red cover, displayed on the top of this page, and a black cover.
+The English language versions of The World of Ice & Fire are available in two versions: the red cover, displayed on the top of this page, and a black cover.
 The former version of the book is published by Bantam, the latter by Harper Voyager.

-There were a few typos or mistakes in the first edition.
-Among these is that Alys Blackwood was the aunt of Benjicott Blackwood, not his sister, as well as a few mistakes in the genealogy trees.
+There were a few typos and mistakes in the first editions of the book.
+Among these is that Alysanne Blackwood was the aunt of Benjicot Blackwood, not his sister, as well as a few mistakes in the genealogy trees.
 Garcia has stated these will be corrected in future editions.

-The conceit of the novel is that it is an in-universe history text written by Maester Yandel, originally for Robert Baratheon.
-However as the Afterward explains, Yandel is still alive as of the current novels, and has lived through the deaths of both Robert and Joffrey.
-The edition published in 2014 is the version produced by Yandel at the time of the fourth and fifth novels, for Tommen Baratheon.
+The conceit of the book is that it is an in-universe history text written by Maester Yandel, originally for Robert I Baratheon.
+However, Yandel has lived through the deaths of both Robert and Joffrey.
+The edition published in 2014 is the version produced by Yandel at the time of the fifth novel, A Dance with Dragons, for Tommen Baratheon.